-The General WDRs also impose what it refers to as "nitrogen discharge targets and limits" based on the calculation of nitrogen applied minus nitrogen removed (A-R).70 Non-participating dischargers will ultimately be subject to enforceable limits, as measured using one of the three compliance pathway calculations noted above.
-Beginning on December 31, 2023, and continuing for four years, non-participating dischargers will be subject to non-enforceable nitrogen discharge targets.71 On December 31, 2027, these growers will become subject to enforceable nitrogen identified through other sources."
-The Central Coast Water Board's attempt to eschew the precedential direction in Order WQ 2018-0002 by distinguishing its region and opening the door to revisiting the regulatory approach of the General WDRs is simply not appropriate.
+The General WDRs also impose what it refers to as "nitrogen discharge targets and limits" based on the calculation of nitrogen applied minus nitrogen removed (A-R).
+Non-participating dischargers will ultimately be subject to enforceable limits, as measured using one of the three compliance pathway calculations noted above.
+Beginning on December 31, 2023, and continuing for four years, non-participating dischargers will be subject to non-enforceable nitrogen discharge targets.
+On December 31, 2027, these growers will become subject to enforceable nitrogen discharge limits, which will be progressively reduced over the course of the next 24 years.